Arizona’s border with Mexico is desert, wetlands, jagged mountains and cities that depend on their neighbor to the south.

-Organ Pipe has towers, dozens of Border Patrol trucks and a forward-operating base close to the border, but the stretch between it and Cabeza Prieta Wildlife Refuge is one of the country’s most desolate.
+Organ Pipe has towers, dozens of Border Patrol trucks and a forward-operating base close to the border, but the stretch between it and Cabeza Prieta Wildlife Refuge is one of the country’s most brutal and desolate.

 Not far from here, 14 migrants were found dead in May 2001 on a day when the desert sands reached 130 degrees.
 They were 25 miles from the border; the nearest highway was 50 miles from where a smuggler abandoned them.

 Last year, 15 bodies were recovered in Cabeza, also covered by the Yuma Sector, refuge manager Sid Slone says.

 In some areas the border is only about a mile away, but as soon as you get out of the car and start walking, everything looks the same.
 There is no such thing as a quick walk as you sink knee-deep into the sand every few steps.

 The climate is also deceptively ruthless.
 A cool breeze and some cloud cover quickly give way to sweltering heat.

 One day in June, as triple-digit temperatures break records, all Customs and Border Protection branches — the Border Patrol, the Office of Field Operations, and Air and Marine Operations — work together to handle nearly a dozen 911 calls from people wanting to surrender and get help.
 Most come from the area north of Cabeza and Organ Pipe.